lemonmindyes/nanotrainer/README.md

 - Researchers who want to experiment with new training strategies.
 - Engineers who want to build custom training systems.
-- Anyone tired of writing `for epoch` loops again and again.
+- Anyone tired of writing for loops again and again.

 ---